-In 2022, the HRC retained Hugessen Consulting Inc. to advise on total compensation against peers in our compensation comparator group and determine target positioning for all NEOs, propose adjustments to the LTIP Performance Unit Plan, provide insight on proxy season trends, and review Crombie's compensation practices.
-They also reviewed the Statement of Executive Compensation section of the management information circular prepared in advance of the Annual General Meeting (AGM) in respect of 2022 to occur in May 2023 and provided ongoing advice to the HRC and other Board members.
+In 2023, Meridian Compensation Partners and Hugessen Consulting Inc. were retained to provide advice to the HRC to determine compensation peer comparators, review Crombie's compensation practices, benchmark total compensation against peers in our compensation comparator group, provide insight on proxy season trends, review the Statement of Executive Compensation section of this Circular prepared in advance of the Annual General Meeting (AGM) in respect of 2023 to occur in May 2024, as well as provide ongoing advice to the HRC and other Board members.

-While the HRC receives information and advice from Hugessen Consulting Inc. on matters of executive compensation, the Committee formulates its own recommendations and decisions which may reflect considerations other than Hugessen Consulting Inc.'s information and advice.
+While the HRC receives information and advice from compensation consultants on matters of executive compensation, the HRC formulates its own recommendations and decisions which may reflect considerations other than the consultant's information and advice.

-Executive Compensation-Related Fees Year ended December 31, 2022 Year ended December 31, 2021

-Hugessen Consultants \$ 54,226 \$ 127,690

-Total Fees \$ 54,226 \$ 127,690
+Executive Compensation-Related Fees Year ended December 31, 2023 Year ended December 31, 2022 Hugessen Consultants Inc. \$ 16,341 \$ 54,226 Meridian Compensation Partners \$ 10,684 \$ Total Fees \$ 27,025 \$ 54,226